 Sales and Marketing

 BrandsMart USA stores are known for their brightly lit interiors and neon price tags, as well as their noisy, bustling atmospheres.
 The simple presentation scheme helps to keep price tags low and to move crowds of customers.
-The retailer faces competition from the likes of Best Buy, hhgregg, and Wal-Mart.
+The retailer faces competition from the likes of

 To promote an eco-friendly message, BrandsMart USA runs a Go Green Trade In Program, a take-back initiative, in partnership with the Consumer Electronics Exchange.
 The program issues BrandsMart USA gift cards to shoppers who trade in their unwanted electronics (including gaming consoles, MP3 players, and mobile phones), which are then recycled by the Consumer Electronics Exchange.